Furball-Engine/Furball/README.md

 ## Linux

-Due to ManagedBass not supporting loading the Bass libraries from anywhere but `/usr/lib`, the user is required to manually place libraries found from [here](https://www.un4seen.com/) into that or similar folders, specifically for Furball you will likely need Bass and Bass.FX
+Due to ManagedBass only checking system locations for libraries, the user is required to manually place the Bass and BassFx libraries found from [here](https://www.un4seen.com/) into your system library folder (usually `/usr/lib/`)

 ### Arch Linux
 On the AUR, 2 packages are available to automate the install process (`libbass` and `libbass_fx`)
+#### Side note:
+These package do not get updated often.

 # Building